CptNatalie/ai-case-study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

-MediMusic’s has its own MediBeats device that fingerprints algorithms scientifically mimic the human brain’s response to individual music tracks.
+MediMusic has its own MediBeats device that fingerprints algorithms scientifically mimic the human brain’s response to individual music tracks.
 Within a couple of clicks personalised playlists are auto-created that cause a positive physiological and emotional response.By using an optional heart rate monitor our Artificial